katiestar99/ansible/docs/docsite/rst/reference_appendices/YAMLSyntax.rst

       3 A-Levels
       BSc in the Internet of Things

-That's all you really need to know about YAML to start writing `Ansible` playbooks.
+That's all you really need to know about YAML to start writing `Assible` playbooks.

 Gotchas
 -------